-The UL Lafayette Marine Survival Training Center trains personnel from the petroleum, aviation and maritime industries in emergency procedures and use of the lifesaving equipment available to them.
+The University of Louisiana at Lafayette Marine Survival Training Center trains personnel from the petroleum, aviation and maritime industries in emergency procedures and use of the lifesaving equipment available to them.

-MSTC is also offering Escape System Training required in the Norwegian sector of the North Sea and other countries.
+In addition, MSTC offers courses in Helicopter Underwater Egress Training (HUET), Sea Survival, Fire Fighting, and First Aid/CPR.
+MSTC is also offering Escape Chute Training required in the Norwegian sector of the North Sea and other countries.
 Being able to complete this training in the USA prior to mobilizing their workforce to other parts of the world is a major advantage to US companies.

 MSTC has come a long way since 1988.
 Aside from survival craft training and underwater helicopter egress training, the facility has expanded to include marine fire safety and much more.